Jaw Clenching and Bruxism Treatment in Marylebone

 Book Consultation

-Bruxism is involuntary clenching or grinding of the teeth, most commonly nocturnal and frequently driven by stress.
-Over months and years it produces a recognisable cluster of problems: morning jaw stiffness and pain, frequent tension-type headaches starting at the temples, audible tooth-grinding noted by a partner, visible flattening of the chewing surfaces of teeth, and progressive enlargement of the masseter muscle that gives the jawline a square, bulky appearance.
+Bruxism is the involuntary clenching or grinding of your teeth — most commonly during sleep, and frequently driven by stress.
+Over months and years it produces a recognisable cluster of problems: morning jaw stiffness and pain, frequent tension-type headaches starting at the temples, audible grinding noted by a partner, flattening of the chewing surfaces of the teeth, and progressive enlargement of the masseter muscle that gives the jawline a square, bulky look.

 The first-line dental management is a night-guard mouth-splint, which protects the teeth but does not stop the clenching itself.
-The aesthetic-medicine approach — botulinum toxin injected into the masseter muscle — works at the level of the muscle: the toxin reduces the contraction force, which directly reduces clenching intensity, eases the headaches and jaw pain, and over 6 to 12 weeks visibly slims the muscle and the jawline.
-Treatment lasts 4 to 6 months and is repeated as needed; with consistent treatment most patients find the interval lengthens and the underlying clenching reduces beyond what the toxin alone is doing.
+The aesthetic-medicine approach — muscle-relaxing injections into the masseter muscle — works at the level of the muscle: the injections reduce the contraction force, which directly reduces clenching intensity, eases the headaches and jaw pain, and over 6 to 12 weeks visibly slims the muscle and the jawline.
+Treatment lasts 4 to 6 months and is repeated as needed; with consistent treatment most patients find the interval lengthens and the underlying clenching reduces beyond what the treatment alone is doing.

 Common